DRAGEno01/DRAGEno01.github.io/README.md

 Paid Patreon members will recieve a special chat badge.

 ## AdersonMDT
-Made for fun for a roleplay game, but the people were racist so I removed their login.
+Made for fun for a roleplay game, but the fell out of touch.
+Game shutdown.

 ## [Minecraft Club Website](https://drageno01.github.io/?mcc)
 Built for the love of Minecraft.
 Used to show information about what will be happening in the upcoming weeks.
 No longer being supported or updated.